-In celebrations of the Winter Solstice around the world, you’ll find many traditions of yuletide cheer.
-The Winter solstice is the shortest day of the year and happens on December 21st in the northern hemisphere and on June 21st in this southern hemisphere.
+In celebrations of the Winter Solstice around the world, you’ll find many traditions of yuletide cheer and spirituality.
+This event is the shortest day of the year and happens on December 21st in the northern hemisphere and on June 21st in this southern hemisphere.

 Festivities take place before, during, and after the Winter solstice and have taken place for thousands of years.
-Many of our modern Christian traditions actually stem from the ancient times when the Winter Solstice was the main event of the year for thousands of years throughout many cultures.
+Many of the modern Christian traditions actually stem from ancient times when this was the main event of the year for thousands of years throughout many cultures.

 Celebrate the Winter Solstice • 3 Ancient Traditions

 Aromatic Yule Logs

 The favorite of many, this tradition stems from antiquity and originated with Germanic tribes in Northern Europe.
 The Yule Log marks the start of the Winter Solstice.
 The preparation was quite detailed with a large tree trunk carefully selected and stored over the summer to season it so that it is ready to be burned at Yuletide.

-But it isn’t just a plain log that gets burned.
+But for this celebration, you don’t just burn a plain old log!
 A lot of effort also goes into the decor of the log with pine boughs and cones.
-This is what creates the aroma and crackling sound and also doubles as kindling when other logs are added later.
+This is what creates the aroma and crackling sound and also doubles as kindling when you add other logs later.

-According to Gypsy lore, the happiness of the forthcoming celebration is measured by the brightness of the blaze from the burning yule log.
-In today’s world you’ll see centerpieces of Yule Logs that also include candles.
+According to Gypsy lore, to predict the happiness of the forthcoming celebration, they measure the brightness of the blaze from the burning yule log.
+In today’s world, you’ll see centerpieces of Yule Logs that also include candles.
 I love this smaller version.
 This way, anyone can celebrate with a Yule Log even if you don’t have a fireplace.